CC-Public/DashboardAssignment/README.md

  * **Price Chart**.
 Price history for certain product
  * **Trade Feed**.
 Latest updates feed

-Each widget also has it's own settings (which would be described in more details below) and behaviour: _Trade Feed_ and _Watch List_ could be shown only once per dashboard while _Price Chart_ could be instantiated multiple times.
+Each widget also has it's own settings (which would be described in more details below) and behaviour: _Trade Feed_ and _Watch List_ could be shown only once per dashboard while _Price Chart_ could be instantiated multiple times (see details below).

 ### Settings